philbowles/H4AsyncWebServer/README.md

 * `H4AsyncWebServer`'s primary goal was to support the H4 "family" of apps, so only features that are required by those other H4 libraries are present

-Some authors may take the view that propagating the illogical/incorrect/wrong-level/broken API to a replacement libary is a "GOOD THING" to reduce user refactoring etc and make direct "drop-in" possible.
-This author is not one of those, thus you will need to make many changes to any existing codebase if you want to replace `ESPAsyncWebServer` with `H4AsyncWebServer`. (*But at least it might not then crash quite as often* :smile: )
+Some authors may take the view that propagating the illogical/incorrect/wrong-level/broken API to a replacement library is a "GOOD THING" to reduce user refactoring etc and make direct "drop-in" possible.
+This author is not one of those, so you will need to make many changes to any existing codebase if you want to replace `ESPAsyncWebServer` with `H4AsyncWebServer`. (*But at least it might not then crash quite as often* :smile: and will probably be a lot shorter, more legible and make more sense)

-Any "missing" feature can be added easily enough if a user can make a solid case for it and this author is happy to add whatever other features make the library more applicable outside the H4 family.
+Any "missing" feature can be added easily enough if you can make a solid case for it.
+One-offs and rare edge cases won't "cut the mustard".
+I'm happy to add whatever other features make the library more applicable outside the H4 family.

 ---